 Can CBD help with breastfeeding, and is it safe to use for nursing mothers and their babies?

-- Cannabinoids naturally exist in breast milk, as research indicates(1).
+- Cannabinoids naturally exist in breast milk, as a 2016 research published by the National Institutes of Health indicates(1).
 However, CBD is entirely fat-soluble, making it nearly impossible to accurately measure the CBD component in breast milk, which is also full of fats.

 - According to the U. S. Food and Drug Administration (FDA), based on what the experts already know about CBD, some amount of CBD may be transferred to babies through breast milk.